 Google is not the only search engine to use and also to be found by others today.
-Recently, I was checking my stats on Google Analytics and came across several different search engines besides Google that my site’s visits came from.
+Recently, I was checking my stats on Google Analytics and came across several different search engines besides Google where my site’s visits came from.

 A few of them I recognized and a few I did not know about.
 I thought you would be interested in these alternative search engines.